top of page

 After we arrived in Israel, I realized that what I had experienced in my shul in Berkeley was very rare in Israel and, when we moved to Efrat, I realized that this type of shul did not exist.
 Throughout our first five years in Efrat, I bounced around from shul to shul, never really finding my place.
 At one point, I stopped attending shul altogether out of frustration.
 What was especially difficult was going to shul and not being able to see anything because the mechitza – the partition between the men and women’s sections – was not constructed in a manner that was sensitive to the needs of women.
 In most of the shuls I attended, women’s presence and participation didn’t seem to matter at all.

-In 2005, a group of families in Efrat came together to form the Zemer HaZayit congregation.
-Zemer HaZayit was established in order to bring a modern and revitalizing spirit to observing Halacha, Jewish Law.
+In 2005, a group of families in Efrat came together to form the Spitz Zemer HaZayit congregation.
+Spitz Zemer HaZayit was established in order to bring a modern and revitalizing spirit to observing Halacha, Jewish Law.
 The congregation is based on several principles, including:

 • Women’s maximum participation in the spiritual and ceremonial activities in accordance with Halacha.